taivlam/aur-mpr-packages/MPR/ente-desktop-bin/README.md

 `freetube-bin` and `electronmail-bin` (especially the latter) on the MPR (for showing how to use no install scripts for plain `.deb` archives).

+I was able to "map" most of the Arch Linux dependencies into the Debian/Ubuntu equivalents.